mbordyuh/mbordyuh.github.io/index.md

 ## Welcome to my personal space on the internet

-You can use the [editor on GitHub](https://github.com/mbordyuh/mbordyuh.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+I am currently machine learning research scientist at Pfizer Research.
+Previously, I completed my PH.D. at Princeton University in the field of theoretical and computational quantum optics working with Professor Hakan T\”{u}reci and completed my Postdoctoral studies at Columbia University in the field of mathematical genomics with

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Raul Rabadan.

-### Support or Contact
+### Contact

 Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Check out our [documentation](https://docs.github.com/categories/github-pages-basics/).